-Can you find all the different triangles on these peg boards, and
+Can you find all the different triangles on these peg boards, and find their angles?

 Use the interactivity to investigate what kinds of triangles can be drawn on peg boards with different numbers of pegs.

 The graph below is an oblique coordinate system based on 60 degree angles.
 It was drawn on isometric paper.
 What kinds of triangles do these points form?

 Semi-regular tessellations combine two or more different regular polygons to fill the plane.
 Can you find all the semi-regular tessellations?